Here you will find reports on our projects, and an appeal for more volunteers to help!

 Yet another sort of project may require the volunteers to leave the comforts of home, and even the relative comforts of the Record Office, to work in the field.
 Since the most obvious example is the Monumental Inscriptions Project, it might be more accurate to say 'in the graveyard, churchyard or cemetery'.

 Progress on any given project will always be faster with more volunteers, and so the Society is always looking for fresh transcribers and typists.

 We have completed a pilot project to transcribe the parish registers for the Bristol and Gloucestershire dioceses and make them available online.
-The project is a joint undertaking with Gloucestershire Record Office, Bristol Record Office and Gloucestershire Family History Society.
+The project is a joint undertaking with Gloucestershire Record Office, Bristol Archives and Gloucestershire Family History Society.

 Enquire about volunteering with BAFHS